 Why would businesses spend more on Facebook if the costs continue to rise?

-With so many businesses forced to pay Facebook more to reach their audiences, Facebook is in a good place.
+With so many businesses forced to pay Facebook more to reach the same audiences they were reaching last week at a lower cost, Facebook is in a good place.
 Mark Zuckerberg’s head may be on fire in those news photos, but in reality, he’s doing the happy dance.

 2. Yes, Teens Think Facebook is Uncool…but This Won’t Necessarily Kill Facebook

 Today’s teens are tomorrow’s adults and if teens shun Facebook today, well, they’ll surely shun it when they grow up, right?
 Not necessarily.
 Qualitative data suggests that their anti-Facebook sentiment may not be permanent.
-To understand why they may not ignore Facebook forever, we have to understand why they dislike it in the first place.
+To understand why they may not ignore Facebook forever, we have to understand why they dislike it today.

 3. Facebook’s Future Doesn’t All Rest On Teens – Make Way For Baby Boomers

 For all of the teens who don’t engage with Facebook, there are plenty of Baby Boomers who do…and plenty more who are joining for the first time.
 A Pew Research Center study states that Facebook usage in the over 55 demographic is growing substantially and will likely continue.
-Grandma and Grandpa aren’t giving up without a fight!
+The Boomers aren’t giving up without a fight!
 They shouldn’t have to!